-Welfare Worker To Speak To LSA; Group To Install Officers Next Sunday "Behind the Scenes in Lutheran | the experience of following through Welfare" will be the topic of Miss the problems of people who come Clementson when she speaks to the to our reception room each week.
-LSA group next Sunday, at 5:30 It was in 1936 that Miss Clem-Clementson is the executive direcentson began the Lutheran Weltor of the Lutheran Welfare fare work.
-From a budget of Society of North Dakota.
+Welfare Worker To Speak To LSA; Group To Install Officers Next Sunday Welfare" will be the topic of Miss Clementson when she speaks to the LSA group next Sunday, at 5:30 Clementson is the executive director of the Lutheran Welfare Society of North Dakota.
 "The average person would be surprised to know the number and variety of problems that are brought to us," Miss Clementson states.
-"I wish that each person supporting this work could have Pharmacy Students Plan Eastern Tour Advanced students in the NDAC urer; Jim Berg, social chairman; school of pharmacy will make their Mansur Olson, social action and annual tour of eastern pharmacuet- study chairman; Lois Knatterud, ical plants during the college spring mission and service chairman; Kenvacation from March 15 to 23, ac- neth Moxness, Lutheran student cording to Harry Finkelstein of the action; Dean Syverson, publicity pharmacy school faculty and spon- director. sor for the group.
-Traveling by chartered bus he students will leave Fargo, March 14 after being entertained at a dinner given by the Northern Drug Company at the Hotel Graver.
+"I wish that each person supporting this work could have Pharmacy Students Plan Eastern Tour Advanced students in the NDAC school of pharmacy will make their annual tour of eastern pharmacuetical plants during the college spring vacation from March 15 to 23, according to Harry Finkelstein of the pharmacy school faculty and sponsor for the group.

+Traveling by chartered bus the students will leave Fargo, March 14 after being entertained at a dinner given by the Northern Drug Company at the Hotel Graver.
 They wil arrive in Chicago the next day where they will stay three days as quests of Abbott Laboratories.
-Going on to Kalamazoo, Mich. the NDAC students will be guests of the Upjohn Company.
-At De-troit, they will visit two days with Parks, Davis and Company and arrive back in Fargo March 23 after being entertained at dinner in Minneapolis by McKesson and Robbins.
-Accompanying the group will be Prof. and Mrs. Harry Finkelstein and Miss Jane Sand of the pharmacy school staff and Miss Ruth Mott the Midtown Pharmacy of Far- Luger's 228 Broadway VICTOR COLUMBIA DECCA
+Going on to Kalamazoo, Mich., the NDAC students will be guests of the Upjohn Company.
+At Detroit, they will visit two days with Parks, Davis and Company and arrive back in Fargo March 23 after being entertained at dinner in Minneapolis by McKesson and Robbins.
+Accompanying the group will be Prof. and Mrs. Harry Finkelstein and Miss Jane Sand of the pharmacy school staff and Miss Ruth Mott of the Midtown Pharmacy of Far- "Behind the Scenes in Lutheran | the experience of following through the problems of people who come to our reception room each week.'
+It was in 1936 that Miss Clementson began the Lutheran Welfare work.
+From a budget of \$10,000 in 1937 it has grown to a budget of \$131,000 in 1951.
+Over 1800 children have been cared for and over 600 displaced persons have been re-settled in these years.
+Installation of officers will take place at 7:30 following this meeting.
+Alice Bjorklund, HE-Fr, was elected president.
+Other officers are Gordon Peterson, vice-president; Dale Lund, second vice-president; June Hedlund, secretary; John Olson, treasurer; Jim Berg, social chairman; Mansur Olson, social action and study chairman; Lois Knatterud, mission and service chairman; Kenneth Moxness, Lutheran student action; Dean Syverson, publicity RCA VICTOR ZENITH "The best in Radios" VICTOR COLUMBIA DECCA CAPITOL M-G-M Fargo's "45" Record Headquarters uger s 228 Broadway

-More than just a liquid, more than just a cream ... new Wildroot Liquid Cream Shampoo is a combination of the best of both.
+Mildmot More than just a liquid, more than just a cream new Wildroot Liquid Cream Shampoo is a combination of the best of both.
 Even in the hardest water Wildroot Shampoo washes hair gleaming clean, manageable, curlinviting without robbing hair of its natural oils.
-THREE SIZES:
+Soapless Sudsy...Lanolin Lovely!

+THREE SIZES 29¢ 59¢ 98¢

 P.S.
+To keep hair neat between shampoos use Lady Wildroot Cream Hair Dressing

+ONE DAY Bachelor Bundles Across The Campus

+From NDAC

-To keep hair neat between shampoos use Lady Wildroot Cream Hair Dressing 294 594 984 Scapless Sudsy...Lanclin Lovely I ONE DAY Bachelor Bundlés Across The Campus ONE DAY SHIRT LAUNDRY SERVICE Serving the College Folks For 20 Years Adventures of Olaf ...
+ONE DAY SHIRT LAUNDRY SERVICE Serving the College Folks For 20 Years Adventures of Olaf ...